bevyengine/rfcs/rfcs/quick-start-book.md

    4. Showing how (and why!) to refactor your code is a very powerful teaching tool.
 6. Stick to a consistent style (e.g. for loops vs map) within each example.
 7. If you need to give advice that will only matter to some of your audience (e.g. how to handle an edge case, or support a specific platform), do so in a clearly marked aside or list.
+8. Examples should not use or rely on any third-party crates.
+These may be appropriate to link in "next steps" however at the end of the examples.

 ## Implementation strategy